 Construction loan is slightly different in the sense that this loan will be drawdown in stages.
 When each stage of the build is completed by the developers and to your satisfaction you drawdown on that stage of the loan and make payment.

 Similar to financing other properties house and land packages still require a minimum of 5-10% deposit and will be dependent on your mortgage and loan providers requirements.
+For example, you can use short term loans from CashnGo for funding the shortfall.

 Savings or concessions on stamp duties is an advantage of house and land packages as dependent on your state or territory’s requirements, you may only paying stamp duty on the land not the house and land.
 Furthermore, there are government assistance grants which can provide further benefits to people building their own homes.